canonical/mir/doc/android_new_device_bringup.md

 forces HWC to display the OpenGLES 2.0 rendered image without using overlays.

 The animation should:
- - be a black, white, and purple image of the mir space station scrolling on a green background
+ - be a black, white, and purple image of the Mir space station scrolling on a green background
  - be smooth
  - be checked against visual artifacts (flickering, blockiness, tearing)